 Water your newly planted flowers and plants daily for two weeks or more.
 Then taper off the watering to help them extend their roots on their own.

 Adding mulch around your plants in the beds adds more than an attractive look.
 It keeps moisture in the soil and controls weeds.
-To weigh your options on which type of mulch you want to use, you’ll probably find this Mulch 101 article helpful.
+To weigh your options on which type of mulch you want to use, you’ll probably find this Mulch Selection Guidelines List helpful.

 Spread the mulch 2 – 3″ deep around your plants with a bow rake.
 Anything less than 2″ won’t control weeds and retain moisture as well.